hyperledger/fabric-private-chaincode/samples/chaincode/simple-asset-go/README.md

 This tutorial shows how to create, build, install and test go chaincode using the Fabric Private Chaincode (FPC) framework.
 Here we focus on the development of FPC Chaincode in go.
 There exists a companion [hello world tutorial](../helloworld) illustrating the use of FPC with C++ chaincode.

 This tutorial illustrates a simple usecase where a FPC chaincode is used to store a single asset, `asset1` in the ledger and then retrieve the latest value of `asset1`.
 Here are the steps to accomplish this:

-TODO UPDATE

-* Develop chaincode
+* Write your Go Chaincode using the FPC Go Library
+* Build your FPC Go Chaincode
 * Launch Fabric network
-* Install and instantiate chaincode on the peer
+* Install and instantiate chaincode
-* Invoke transactions (`storeAsset` and `retrieveAsset`)
-    * by using the Peer CLI and
-    * by using the FPC Client SDK for Go
+* Invoke transactions by using the FPC simple-cli
-* Shut down the network

 ## Prerequisites
 This tutorial presumes that you have installed FPC on your `$GOPATH` as described in the FPC [README.md](../../../README.md#requirements) and `$FPC_PATH` is set accordingly.
 Additionally, you have already installed the extension to FPC go chaincode.
-See the installation steps [here](../../../ecc_go/README.md#install).
+See the installation steps in [ecc_go/README.md](../../../ecc_go/README.md#install).

 We also assume that you are familiar with Fabric chaincode development in go.
 Most of the steps in this tutorial following the normal Fabric chaincode development process, however, there are a few differences we will highlight here.